MoemenSuper/The-Other-Alex/README.md

 # Alex Horror Mod — Command Event Guide

-This guide shows what Alex Horror can do.
-Use it to record videos, surprise friends on a multiplayer server, test a feature, or simply explore every event in the mod.
+Use this guide to test events, film scenes, and surprise friends on a multiplayer server.

 > **Important:** almost every command in this guide is an **operator/admin command** (permission level 2).
 Enable cheats in a single-player world, or give yourself operator status on a server. `/spawnalex` is the one public command.